What you’ll find in this guide:

 HLS (HTTP Live Stream) is a streaming protocol developed by Apple Inc. mainly for their iOS devices and Safari browser.
-The protocol is also supported by video players with Flash engine fallback (such as FV Player), on newer Android devices (introduced in 3.0 - Honeycomb) and with the use of HLS.js, on all browsers that use the MSE specification.
+The protocol is also supported by newer Android devices (introduced in 3.0 – Honeycomb) and with the use of HLS.js, on all browsers that use the MSE specification.
+Using HLS Streams, is also one of the better methods of video security.
 This guide will show you what to do to use HLS with FV Player and how to cover as many devices and browsers as possible.

 Inserting HLS to FV Player

 Using the HLS stream with FV Player is very easy, just insert the link to the .m3u8 file in the shortcode editor to the Video field.
 The editor will look like this example:

 Click here to watch the sample video (it will appear in a Lightbox).